-- Bring a citizen digital certificate, corporate certificate, registered National Health Insurance card, or TAIWAN-FidO smartphone app to one of the four large convenience store chains and print out the land value tax bill at the multimedia information kiosk (such as ibon or FamiPort).
-Go to the counter and pay the tax (under NT\$30,000). - Use a citizen digital certificate, corporate certificate, registered National Health Insurance card, Financial certificate, or TAIWAN -FidO smartphone app to access the local tax network reporting system, and check and pay the tax online. - Download an app of mobile payment or an app of electronic payment institution which provide the service of paying taxes, and scan the QR code on the tax bill to pay the tax. - Scan the QR code on the tax bill by using a mobile device and pay the tax.
+- Bring a citizen digital certificate, corporate certificate, registered National Health Insurance card, or Taiwan-FidO smartphone app to one of the four large convenience store chains and print out the land value tax bill at the multimedia information kiosk (such as ibon or FamiPort).
+Go to the counter and pay the tax (under NT\$30,000). - Use a citizen digital certificate, corporate certificate, registered National Health Insurance card, Financial certificate, or Taiwan-FidO smartphone app to access the local tax network reporting system, and check and pay the tax online. - Download one of mobile payment apps and scan the QR code on the tax bill to pay the tax. - Scan the QR code on the tax bill by using a mobile device and pay the tax.